petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

   - Open source
 ---

-Research projects will very often involve some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, or multiple of each.
+Research projects often involve some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, or multiple of each.
-Collaborating on one of these can be painful.
-There are cloud-based LaTeX collaboration tools that help, the most popular of which is probably [Overleaf](https://overleaf.com).
+Collaborating on one of these can be painful, but there are cloud-based LaTeX collaboration tools that can help, the most popular of which is probably [Overleaf](https://overleaf.com).
 Overleaf is pretty neat,